StefaCoder/StefaCoder/README.md

-👋 Hi, I’m @StefaCoder
+👋 Hi, I’m Stefano!

 🤔 I’m interested in 💻 Programming 🎨 Web Design  📈 Finance 🏡 Real Estate ⚽ Sports and 🌏 Travel

-🌵 I’ve been learning Java, JavaScript, Vue.js, SQL, PostgreSQL, HTML, and CSS
+🌵 I’ve been learning Java, JavaScript, Vue.js, SQL, PostgreSQL, HTML, and CSS.
+Next goals...Python and React

 👀 I’m looking to collaborate on interesting projects.
 I believe that teamwork is key to achieve goals 🎯!